Educators & Job Coaches

 - Explain what knowledge, skills & behaviors are needed to be successful in Maine’s job market

 - Tell short inspirational stories that explain why employees like their jobs or students like their educational program

 - Showcase the culture, benefits, and career opportunities available

 You can learn about how to use Destination Occupation below in three simple steps: Watch the Video Explanation on How Destination Occupation Works, then check out the Visual on How Destination Occupation Works, and finally read the How to Access Destination Occupation Resources.

 Visual On How Destination Occupation Works

 The goal is for you to help your students and clients know their options, make an informed choice, acquire a skill set and be successful!
 Ultimately they will find a career that fits their skills, interests and personality!
 The O*NET Interest Profiler can help your students and clients find out what their interests are and find out how they related to the world of work.

 Resources are provided in two different ways.
 You can find LINKS EMBEDDED IN VIDEOS or in CAREER RESOURCE BOXES.

 Embedded in Videos

-Notice the “Visit Hancock Lumber Employment Page in the right hand corner?
-That is a live link that will take you directly to that page, it will only appear for a short period of time.
+Notice the “Visit Hancock Lumber Employment Page” in the right hand corner?
+That is a live link that will take you directly to that page and will only appear for a short period of time.